apigear-io/apigear-docs/docs/maker/index.md

 - Add a solution to the API project to link API modules with the template
 - Edit the template and re-generate the output

-The templates are written using the [liquidjs](https://liquidjs.com/) template language and each template should end with `.liquid`.
+The templates are written using the [go-template](https://pkg.go.dev/text/template) template language and each template should end with `.tpl`.
 ApiGear extends the template language by custom programming language specific filters to ease many complex tasks.
-To read more about LiquidJS visit their [tags](https://liquidjs.com/tags/overview.html) and [filter](https://liquidjs.com/filters/overview.html) documentation.

-_Note: Visual Studio Code marketplace provides an extension to support the `.liquid` files, you can find it [here](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid)._
+The Go-Template is used in several projects and is well documented.
+The ApiGear extensions are documented in the [Filters](./filters.md) section.

 ## Your first template